chemlord/reactionrepo/content/docs/oxidation-reactions/dess-martin-oxidation/oxidation-without-water/_index.md

     caption="Alcohol group (-OH) performs a nucleophilic attack on the iodine center of the DMP molecule, forming a complex with the iodine.
 Acetoxy group is expelled and acts as a good leaving group that leaves with an extra electron pair."
 >}}

 This step involves the alcohol group attacking the iodine center of the Dess-Martin Periodinane (DMP), resulting in a complex where the alcohol is temporarily bonded to the iodine.
-During this reaction, an -OAc group is expelled from the compound.
-The -OAc group that is expelled is initially an acetoxy group (CH₃COOR).
-However, once it is expelled, it becomes an negatively charged acetate ion (CH₃COO⁻) due to its stability as a good leaving group with an extra electron pair.
+During this reaction, an OAc group is expelled from the compound.
+The expelled OAc group, initially part of the molecule as an acetoxy group, becomes a negatively charged acetate ion (CH₃COO⁻) once it leaves.
+This transition occurs because the OAc group acts as a good leaving group, taking an extra electron pair with it, thereby gaining a negative charge and stabilizing as an acetate ion.

+{{% details title="See the Shortform Version of this step." %}}

+{{<figure-dynamic-toggle
+    dark-src="primmd1.png"
+    light-src="primml1.png"
+    >}}

+{{< /details >}}

 ### Stabilization with Acetate Ion